Restaurant to Another World – Ep. 5

 Now if only the show just reveal if she’s finally left that haystack.
 Seriously, that’s still bugging me and we’re five episodes in.
 Maybe, that’ll be addressed next episode since the preview suggests that the spotlight is back on her.

-Restaurant to Another World is officially available on Crunchyroll & Funimation.
+Watch Restaurant to Another World on Crunchyroll

-Leave a Reply
+Leave a comment